 While both cameras are 1080p, the YI Cam 3 features improved night vision and a multitude of motion and sound detection features.
 Plus, you can use either the YI Cam app (available for both phone or tablet) or access your cameras from a web browser on your desktop.
 The Wyze Cam limits you to just using its application, which can be a drag if you don't have your phone laying around.

 As we've mentioned, the two biggest problems preventing the YI Cam from taking the top spot is the lack of a wider array of smart home support and the monthly subscription you'll need to spring for after six months.
 And depending on where you plan on placing this in your home, that 107-degree FOV may cause some frustration as it's just a tad smaller than the Wyze Cam.
 Wyze's option is simple, yet powerful enough to keep an eye on what's going on around your home as one of the best indoor security cameras that you can get today.

 Alexa or Google is here to help you keep a watchful eye

 The Wyze Cam won't "wow" anyone with any standout features, but it's a serviceable smart security camera that will perform admirably.
 Just don't expect this camera to go above and beyond outside of integration with IFTTT, Google Assistant, and Alexa.

 AI enhancements go a long way

 The YI Cam 3 nails almost everything we want from a budget security camera option for your home.
 It has a myriad of detection alerts and greatly improved night vision.
-But, don't expect to use any smart assistants and be prepared to pay for a subscription fee after six months.
+But, don't expect to use any smart assistant other than Alexa and be prepared to pay for a subscription fee after six months.